Theory of topological spin Josephson junctions: Detection and Robustness

 \section{Detection and Robustness}

-In this section we address the detection of the spin supercurrents pertaining to the JW Majoranas in the Ising$\mid$XY$\mid$Ising spin junction.
-While the method of choice for measuring spin currents is through the use of the spin Hall effect \cite{SinovaRMP2015}, in which case a spin current is converted to a charge current that can be measured by usual techniques, via the SOI in the adjacent material, here we propose a less invasive method based on microwave detection.
+In this section, we address the detection of the spin supercurrent pertaining to the JW Majoranas in the IXI spin junction.
+While the method of choice for measuring spin current is through the use of the spin Hall effect \cite{SinovaRMP2015}, in which case a spin current is converted to a charge current that can be measured by usual techniques, via the SOI in the adjacent material, here we propose a less invasive method based on microwave detection.
 Such an approach has been found suitable for measuring both the statics and dynamics of ABSs in electronic systems \cite{DassonnevillePRL2013,MuraniPRL2019,AftergoodPRB2019}.
-The idea is to couple the field of a nearby resonator to various observables of the system, the interaction terms reads:
+The idea is to couple the field of a nearby resonator to various observables of the system.
+The interaction between our chain and the resonator can be written as

-where $a$ ($a^\dagger$) is the annihilation (creation) operator for the photon in the resonator (assuming one mode only), while $\hat{O}$ are the observables of the system, e.g. $\hat{O}=\sigmah^\alpha_i$ (or the sum of a string of spins), with coupling strength $\beta$.
-This coupling will alter the properties of the resonator, which in turn can be measured in dispersive readout.
-Following Ref.~\cite{DmytrukPRB2015}, we can write the equation of motion for the cavity field in the Heisenberg picture as:
+where $a$ ($a^\dagger$) is the annihilation (creation) operator for the photon in the resonator (assuming one mode only), while $\hat{O}$ are the observables of the system, e.g., $\hat{O}=\sigmah^\alpha_i$ (or the sum of a string of spins), with coupling strength $\beta$.
+This coupling will alter the properties of the resonator, which in turn can be measured in a dispersive readout.
+Following Ref.~\cite{DmytrukPRB2015}, we can write the equation of motion for the cavity field in the Heisenberg picture as

-where $\hat{H}_\mathrm{ph}=\omega_0 a^\dagger a$ is the cavity Hamiltonian, $\kappa$ quantifies the decay rate of the cavity and $b_\mathrm{in}(t)$ is the input field sent to probe it.
+where $\hat{H}_\mathrm{ph}=\omega_0 a^\dagger a$ is the cavity Hamiltonian, $\kappa$ quantifies the decay rate of the cavity, and $b_\mathrm{in}(t)$ is the input field sent to probe it.
 Note that the output field, exiting from the cavity $b_\mathrm{out}(t)$, and the input one satisfy $b_\mathrm{out}(t)=b_\mathrm{in}(t)+\sqrt{\kappa}a(t)$, which is used to infer the cavity response.
-In leading order in the cavity-system coupling and in the frequency space, we find \cite{DmytrukPRB2015}:
+In leading order in the cavity-system coupling and in the frequency space, we find \cite{DmytrukPRB2015}

 where $a(\omega)=\int \dm t\, \expm^{-\im \omega t}a(t)$ and